• Galleries

 Here’s what it looks like after the night market all weekend and the street cleaners apparently had the day off

 The road getting to the out of town beaches was also totally redone.
 It used to be that you had to go inland to get to the out of town beaches, on rough dirt roads with potholes everywhere.
 Now it’s just one nice big wide paved road running along the coast, plied by trucks and SUVs with lots places to park.
 The annoying thing is they knocked down all the little guesthouses and restaurants that used to be right on Otres beach.
-This was where lots of foreign tourists would hang out, and they had some pretty cool creative restaurants, cocktail bars, occasional live music - It was a nice scene, but now all of that is completely gone.
+This was where lots of foreign tourists would hang out, and they had some pretty cool creative restaurants, cocktail bars, nice lounge chairs facing the ocean, occasional live music - It was a nice scene, but now all of that is completely gone.

 This is what the coastline looks like for a few miles.
 The boardwalk is nice for a jog though!